Lilʼwat First Nation

-The Lilʾwat First Nation (líl̓watǝmx), a.k.a. the Lilʾwat Nation or the Mount Currie Indian Band, is a First Nation band government located in the southern Coast Mountains region of the Interior of the Canadian province of British Columbia.
-It is a member of the Lillooet Tribal Council, which is the largest grouping of band governments of the Stʾatʾimc or Stlʾatlʾimx people (a.k.a. the Lillooet people).
-Other Stʾatʾimc governments include the smaller In-SHUCK-ch Nation on the lower Lillooet River to the southwest, and the independent N'quatqua First Nation at the near end of Anderson Lake from Mount Currie, which is the main reserve of the Lilʾwat First Nation, and also one of the largest Indian reserves by population in Canada.
+The Lilʾwat First Nation (Líl̓watǝmx), a.k.a. the Lilʾwat Nation or the Mount Currie Indian Band, is a First Nation band government located in the southern Coast Mountains region of the Interior of the Canadian province of British Columbia.
+It is a member of the Lower Stlʼatlʼimx Tribal Council, a grouping of band governments of the Stʾatʾimc or Stlʾatlʾimx people (a.k.a. the Lillooet people).
+Other Stʾatʾimc governments include the larger Lillooet Tribal Council and the smaller In-SHUCK-ch Nation on the lower Lillooet River to the southwest, and the independent N'quatqua First Nation at the near end of Anderson Lake from Mount Currie, which is the main reserve of the Lilʾwat First Nation, and also one of the largest Indian reserves by population in Canada.

 The Lilʾwat First Nation's offices are located at Mount Currie, British Columbia, about 5 miles east of Pemberton, British Columbia, which is also located in the Lillooet River valley.
 Mount Currie is also about 20 miles "as the crow flies" from the luxury destination resort of Whistler, British Columbia.